 This is the only food option on here.
 I am very sensitive about food.
 I don’t eat carbs anymore, but if I did, I’d want them to be carefully curated by the people behind Love with Food.
 First of all, for every box bought, a donation is made to a food bank.
 But more importantly, their Gluten Free Box is full of only Certified Gluten Free items.
 The ones that pass an actual test.
 For someone who struggles with severe gluten intolerance, knowing that my food isn’t going to make me sick is the most powerful thing for me.
 And knowing that you would choose to show me Love with Food would make me feel very grateful, indeed.
 (They also have an organic option.)

 And here we are, option number 11.
 If somehow your person or persons did not fall into any of the above categories, then this is your mark.
 (Unless they are’ underage.
 Lets keep it legal around here.)
 Wine never goes out of style.
 It always goes great with a meal, with company, a good book, or a long bubble bath.
 With Winc, you are saving lots of dollars by purchasing four wines at a time.
 They have all sorts of plans and you should explore them.
 And then purchase it immediately.
 For yourself, or for someone else, is irrelevant.
 Also make sure you live in a state that allows for the personal shipment of alcohol.
 Not all of them do.
 (Alaska doesn’t, I’m sad to report.)

 Here we are at the end of 11 of the Best Subscription Boxes this Christmas!
-If you got any value out of this post, please click on one of the sharing buttons below, or join my newsletter or leave a comment telling me which subscription box is your favorite for this Christmas!
+If you got any value out of this post, please click on one of the sharing buttons below, or leave a comment telling me which subscription box is your favorite for this Christmas!

 This note is to let you know that the affiliate links in this blog post are there to support the costs associated with owning a blog.
 There is literally no cost to you.
 If you found value in this list, please use the links to purchase your items.
 I get a small commission, you get your gifts.
 Win win!